msheliga1/SampleRepoForTesting/README.md

-# FileLockDemo
-Demonstrate Java NIO FileLocks for multiple processes and auto-selecting whether to write to a file or a local array.
+# Sample Repor for Testing
-This repo is also being used to test transferrring files from eclispe and posting a jar release.
+This repo is being used to test various git and gitHub features such as transferrring files from eclispe, creating folders, and posting a jar release.